Marriage in the Republic of Ireland: Statistics

 As of 2017, 52.8% of opposite sex marriages were solemnised in Catholic church services, while 1,727 couples, for example, solemnised with Humanist Association of Ireland services and 1,159 couples with Spiritual Union of Ireland services.

 As of 2015, about 1/3 of marriages were solemnised by civil registrars; a limitation on this service was that it could only perform the ceremony from Monday to Friday, though venues beyond civil registry offices were permitted, with certain exclusions, such as beaches and private back gardens.

 Arranged marriages, both legal and illegal, were common before the end of the twentieth century, but later became more common among immigrant communities.

-Activism and Reform
+Activism and reform

 Prior to 1995, divorce was constitutionally prohibited; both church and civil annulments (declarations that a marriage never existed legally, for example for reasons of incapacity) were possible but rare.
 Although the Catholic Church campaigned against divorce, the Fifteenth Amendment of the Constitution of Ireland passed in 1995, and divorce was legalised.

-Same-sex marriage in the Republic of Ireland has been legal since 16 November 2015, following the 2015 Irish constitutional referendum.
+Same-sex marriage in Ireland has been legal since 16 November 2015, following the 2015 Irish constitutional referendum.
 Its introduction was preceded by the use of civil partnerships in 2010, which gave same-sex couples rights and responsibilities similar, but not equal to, those of civil marriage.